forwinder15/learndiesels/content/posts/2020-09-30--is-diesel-flammable/index.md

 Here is a burning question for you 🔥.
 Some articles out there got this wrong.
 So let's set the record straight.

-_Is diesel fuel flammable?_ Yes.

 Diesel is flammable, according to the U.S. Department of Labor.
-See the following standard: [Section 1926.155(h)](https://www.osha.gov/laws-regs/standardinterpretations/2000-06-09-0#:~:text=The%20common%20grades%20of%20diesel,is%20subject%20to%20this%20rule) defines a flammable liquid as any liquid having a flashpoint below 140°F and having a vapor pressure not exceeding 40 pounds per square inch at 100°F. Diesel fuel's common grades have flash points below 140°F; therefore, diesel fuel is considered flammable liquid and is subject to this rule.
+See the following standard: [Section 1926.155(h)](https://www.osha.gov/laws-regs/standardinterpretations/2000-06-09-0#:~:text=The%20common%20grades%20of%20diesel,is%20subject%20to%20this%20rule) It defines a flammable liquid as any liquid having a flashpoint below 140°F and having a vapor pressure not exceeding 40 pounds per square inch at 100°F. Diesel fuel's common grades have flash points below 140°F; therefore, diesel fuel is considered flammable liquid and is subject to this rule.

+**While technically diesel fuel is a flammable liquid, it is not as flammable as some other fuels such as; gasoline, propane or ethanol.**

 ## Here are the specifics